 So, what should I do to get ahead here?

 In this Medium article, Charles O’Reilly of Stanford GSB employed the above type of questioning and uncovered what culture is versus not what you think it is.
 The real culture of an organization manifests itself through the behaviors of team members.
 In the post, it mentioned that some of the less favorable responses from participants were, "be available on email 24x7!", "sound smart" and "get consensus on your decisions."
 The goals and values of the organization, such as innovation and being customer-oriented, did not exhibit themselves as behaviors.

 "That's your culture.

-Your culture is the behaviours you reward and punish."
+Your culture is the behaviors you reward and punish."

-So, you need to ask yourselves what team behaviours do you want to reward and punish?
+So, you need to ask yourselves what team behaviors do you want to reward and punish?
 It's best if teams choose only a few new actions to change, review the progress together and adapt or modify as necessary.
-Once you've decided together on the behaviours that work best for the team, you can start to hold people accountable for these during feedback sessions, conversations, and check-ins.
+Once you've decided together on the behaviors that work best for the team, you can start to hold people accountable for these during feedback sessions, conversations, and check-ins.

 What are work rituals?
 They are practices or acts that a team or group of people can regularly follow and they use a consistent pattern.
 Rituals are acts that provide meaning outside the day to day and help bond teams together?

-Rituals help support responsibility, better conversations, inclusion trust, and ultimately, they are designed to support the behaviours you want to see from each other.
+Rituals help support responsibility, better conversations, inclusion trust, and ultimately, they are designed to support the behaviors you want to see from each other.
 Rituals can be weekly, monthly, and yearly.

 Other rituals can be more significant, like onboarding rituals for new team members.
 An example includes a Buddy system - where a new hire has three buddies for the week.
 One for coffee in the morning to check in how they are settling in.
 One for helping them to understand tasks and one to introduce them to others during lunch.